shkyler/gmit-foda-trials/README.md

 In week 4 we covered drug testing and Bayes' Theorm, I created a notebook to work through the examples

 ## Week 5
-In week 4 I watched the linear regression videos.
+In week 5 I watched the linear regression videos.
 I then worked though the examples applying them to the data I plotted for Week 3 in PFDA.
 I also read down through the advance section

+## Week 6
+Watched the KNN and Iris videos and downloaded the notebook used.
+I started to create my own notebook to cover both courses this week